Willem-Jaap/next-12-ts-boilerplate/docs/STYLES.md

 ### **Layouts**

 Placed here are specific layouts for views.
 You shouldn't need this much as your HTML markup & styling from the components will do most of the work.
-Extra margin or padding, or flex layouts can be made with utility classes (Like Bootstrap)
+Extra margin, padding or flex layouts can be made with utility classes (like Bootstrap)

 ### **Utilities**